 The Singapore Flyer takes you on a 30-minute ride.
 You see the amazing Singapore skyline from above and other attractions like Gardens by the Bay and Marina Bay Sands from a different angle.
 Whether you go at daytime or nighttime, both views are breathtaking.
 It is not too fast and not too slow, enough for you to take lots of photos.

 4. Singapore Cable Car

-Considered as one of the most sophisticated cable car systems in Asia, it is the first aerial ropeway in the world to span a harbor connecting the Mainland Singapore to Sentosa Island.
-Enjoy the picturesque view of Singapore in a cable car while passing through the different landscapes, beaches, attractions and theme parks.
+Considered as one of the most sophisticated cable car systems in Asia, it is the first aerial ropeway in the world to span a harbor connecting Mainland Singapore to Sentosa Island.
+Enjoy the picturesque view of Singapore in a cable car while passing through the different landscapes, beaches, attractions, and theme parks.